-As an employee of NORTH STAR CHARTER SCHOOL, I, recognize and understand that the School's e-mail / communication systems are to be used for conducting the School's business.
-I understand that use of this equipment for private purposes shall be kept to a minimum and shall conform to Federal, State, and School policy.
-Further, I agree not to use a password that has not been disclosed to the School.
-I agree not to access a file or retrieve any stored communication except where authorized or where there has been prior clearance by an authorized School representative.
-I am aware that the School reserves and will exercise the right to review, audit, intercept, access and disclose all matters on the School's e-mail systems at any time, with or without employee notice, and that such access may occur during or after working hours.
-I am aware that use of a School-provided password or code does not restrict the School's right to access electronic communications.
-I am aware that violations of this policy shall subject me to disciplinary action, up to and including discharge from employment.
-I certify that I have read and that I understand the School's policy regarding email located in the School Policy Manual.
-I certify that I have read and that I understand this notice.
-Signature of Employee Date signed
+As an employee of NORTH STAR CHARTER SCHOOL, I and understand that the School's e-mail / communication is the School's business.
+I understand that use of this equipment of a minimum and shall conform to Federal, State, and School apassword that has not been disclosed to the School.
+I agany stored communication except where authorized or when authorized School representative. systems are to be used to ment for private purpose: hool policy.
+Further, I ag gree not to access a file for conducting s shall be kept ree not to use or retrieve am aware that the School reserves and will exercise the right to review, audit, intercept, access and disclose all matters on the School's e-mail systems at any time, with or without employee notice, and that such access may occur during or after working hours.
+I am aware hat use of a School-provided password or code does not restrict the School's right to access electronic communications.
+I am aware that violations of this policy shall subject me to disciplinary action, up to and including discharge from employment. certify that I have read and that I understand the School's School Policy Manual.
+I certify that I have read and that I u ocated in the Signature of Employee Date signed